 Thus, the example of location #104 can be used to symbolically show how the number of trips can be reduced from 4 to 2 in the same period by emptying later.
 The capacity of the containers is thus almost fully utilized.
 This corresponds to an emptying cycle of 4 weeks, i.e. almost 50% less emptying.

 In order to further reduce the number of tours, individual containers are emptied earlier to maximise the loading of the vehicles.
 This leads to a reduction of the optimization potential of the individual containers (Site #102).

 However, an evaluation of all 23 locations shows that the total savings potential is still large.

 The number of tours was reduced from 11 to 9.
 At the same time, the average length of the tours was reduced by about 20%.

 The total distance travelled fell from over 800 km to approx. 540 km (over 30% decrease) in the evaluated period of 16 weeks.

 Reduction of CO2 emissions

 This case study is based on the calculation of CO2 values according to the EN 16258 standard.
 According to this standard, CO2 emissions are calculated based on transport performance.
-This is determined by the number of kilometres driven and the weight of the load on this route.
-The transport performance is measured in tonne-kilometres (tkm).
+This is determined by the number of kilometers driven and the weight of the load on this route.
+The transport performance is measured in tonne-kilometers (tkm).

-In its guideline "Calculation of greenhouse gases in transport and logistics", the German Freight Forwarding and Logistics Association recommends the following values for "well-to-wheel" greenhouse gas emissions per tonne kilometre:
+In its guideline "Calculation of greenhouse gases in transport and logistics", the German Freight Forwarding and Logistics Association recommends the following values for "well-to-wheel" greenhouse gas emissions per tonne-kilometer: